VQAssessment/DOVER/README.md

 Corresponding video results can be found [here](https://github.com/QualityAssessment/DOVER/tree/master/figs).

 The first attempt to disentangle the VQA problem into aesthetic and technical quality evaluations.
-Official code for ArXiv Preprint Paper *"Disentangling Aesthetic and Technical Effects for Video Quality Assessment of User Generated Content"*.
+Official code for [ICCV2023] Paper *"Exploring Video Quality Assessment on User Generated Contents from Aesthetic and Technical Perspectives"*.

 ## Introduction

-### Problem Definition
+*In-the-wild UGC-VQA is entangled by aesthetic and technical perspectives, which may result in different opinions on the term **QUALITY**.*

 ![Fig](figs/problem_definition.png)

 ### the proposed DOVER

+*This inspires us to propose a simple and effective way to disengtangle the two perspectives from **EXISTING** UGC-VQA datasets.*

 ![Fig](figs/approach.png)